 TransLōc was also a pioneer of the mobile web (before apps) and was the first to enable mobile phones (before smartphones) to show real-time info that was both textual and graphical.
 But TransLōc also knows that regardless of past successes innovation must continue.

 “As the technology gets better customer expectations also increase.
 When we started TransLōc, we came out of the gate with so many innovations that it made some transit administrators nervous.
 They worried that providing such a comprehensive view of the transit system to the public could prove problematic.
 Today, transit agencies around the globe agree that keeping riders informed with real-time information is one of the best ways to deliver a transit system that works well and is appreciated.
 It also used to be that riders were completely surprised to get access to this technology.
 Now they demand it.”

 Empowering mass transit with the best technology is a job that is never done.
 Technological barriers continue to fall making new things possible every day.
-This is why TransLōc is constantly improving their interactive maps, iPhone, Android and Blackberry apps, fleet management reports, arrival predictions, passenger information kiosks, and more.
+This is why TransLōc is constantly improving their interactive maps, iPhone and Android apps, fleet management reports, arrival predictions, passenger information kiosks, and more.

 Making mass transit better is important and meaningful work.
 And the people behind TransLōc continue to find the act of pioneering great technology exhilarating.

 It’s good for business too, which is why over TransLōc’s 9-year history they have maintained 100% customer retention.
 That’s right — 100% of agencies that have tried TransLōc are still happy customers today.